-No information is available on the clinical use of spesolimab during breastfeeding.
-Because spesolimab is a large protein molecule with a molecular weight of 146,000 Da, the amount in milk is likely to be very low.[1]
-It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[2]
-Until more data become available, spesolimab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
+No information is available on the clinical use of risankizumab during breastfeeding.
+Because risankizumab is a large protein molecule with a molecular weight of about 146,000 Da, the amount in milk is likely to be very low.
+[1] Absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.[2]
+Until more data become available, risankizumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
 Waiting for at least 2 weeks postpartum to resume therapy may minimize transfer to the infant.[3]